agentsystems/agentsystems/README.md

 Whether you're a developer experimenting at home, a startup building the next big thing, or an enterprise with compliance requirements, AgentSystems lets you:
 - ✅ **Run locally** - From your laptop to your data center
-- ✅ **Use any AI provider** - OpenAI, Anthropic, Ollama, or self-hosted models
+- ✅ **Use popular providers** - Including OpenAI, Anthropic, Ollama, or self-hosted models
 - ✅ **Deploy community agents** - Access a growing hub of specialized agents
 - ✅ **Build and share** - Create agents that others can run
 - ✅ **Join the agent ecosystem** - Share specialized agents (free or commercial)